 Students meet regularly to brainstorm, build, and test concepts and designs of robots using the Vex system.
 Students operate the robots by remote control, but also learn to program them to perform autonomously.
 Basic robotics and mechanical skills are taught and applied, but students also gain valuable life experiences such as teamwork, time and budget management, and problem-solving.

 Dock equips students with leading edge technology to enhance learning experiences inside and outside the classroom.
 An equally important goal is for students to learn to use technology responsibly.

-At the start of the 2017-2018 school year, dock provided a new black 32gb wifi iPad pro 9.7 to all 9th grade students, and a 4th or 5th generation, 16gb, wifi-enabled iPad for all new upperclassmen students.
+At the start of the 2018-2019 school year, Dock provides a new black 32gb wifi iPad pro 9.7 to all 9th grade students, and a 4th or 5th generation, 16gb, wifi-enabled iPad for all new upperclassmen students.
 Our 1:1 strategy provides equitable access to technology, opportunities for active and engaged learning, practice in responsible use of technology, and preparation for college and career.